MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-the-microsoftml-package.md

 # What is the MicrosoftML package?

-**MicrosoftML** for **Microsoft Machine Learning Server** and **SQL Server Machine Learning Services** adds state-of-the-art data transforms, machine learning algorithms, and pre-trained models to Microsoft R and Python functionality.
+**MicrosoftML** for **Microsoft Machine Learning Server** and **SQL Server Machine Learning Services** adds state-of-the-art data transforms, machine learning algorithms, and pre-trained models to R and Python functionality.

 The **data transforms** provided by MicrosoftML allow you to compose a custom set of transforms in a pipeline that are applied to your data before training or testing.
 The primary purpose of these transforms is to allow you to format your data.